Long Beach Memorial Medical Center

-MemorialCare Long Beach Medical Center (LBMC), formerly known as Long Beach Memorial Medical Center, is a hospital in Long Beach, California.
+MemorialCare Long Beach Medical Center (LBMC), best known by its former name of Long Beach Memorial Medical Center, is a hospital in Long Beach, California.
 It is the flagship hospital of the MemorialCare Health System.
 The hospital is accredited by the Joint Commission.

 Long Beach Memorial is one of only 3 hospitals in California with a 320 Slice CT Scanner and preventive technology and programs such as the Electromagnetic Navigation Bronchoscope (ENB) and the Division of Interventional Neuroradiology.
 The hospital includes facilities such as the MemorialCare Heart and Vascular Institute, the MemorialCare Todd Cancer Institute, the MemorialCare Rehabilitation Institute, the MemorialCare Orthopedic Institute, the MemorialCare Neuroscience Institute, MemorialCare Joint Replacement Center, Stroke Program and the Emergency Department and Trauma Center.

 Miller Children's Hospital is located on the campus of Long Beach Memorial Medical Center.